keirthana/anbox-cloud-docs/howto/install-appliance/google-cloud.md

+(howto-install-appliance-google-cloud)=
+# How to install the appliance on Google Cloud

 The Anbox Cloud Appliance is not yet available from the Google Marketplace.
 However, you can install the Anbox Cloud Appliance snap on a Google Cloud instance by using this guide.

 The entire deployment process will take 20-30 minutes, depending on the selected hardware and the network conditions.